 The orders submitted by the Participants are defined by the following criteria: an order type (partial or full fulfilment), product name (according to the delivery period), price, and volume.
 Furthermore, orders may be only submitted to a market area of a country whose Participants has entered into a natural gas transmission service and (or) balancing contract with transmission system operator.
-If a day-ahead product is selected, orders to buy / sell are displayed in all market areas of the Baltic States with due consideration of available capacities ant its tariffs at interconnection points.
+If a day-ahead product is selected, orders to buy / sell are displayed in all market areas of the Baltic States and Finland with due consideration of available capacities ant its tariffs at interconnection points.

 Available capacities are allocated by the implicit capacity allocation method by GET Baltic during a trading session.
 Information regarding the amount of available capacities to be allocated by the implicit capacity allocation method is shown by GET Baltic in the online mode via the electronic trading system.

-GET Baltic facilitates trading in natural gas by means of the electronic trading system (ETS) with due consideration of needs of the participants of the wholesale natural gas market of the Baltic States.
+GET Baltic facilitates trading in natural gas by means of the electronic trading system (ETS) with due consideration of needs of the participants of the wholesale natural gas market of the Baltic States and Finland.
 The ETS has been developed on the GENERIS platform basis, which is widely used by enterprises operating in natural gas and electricity sectors in Western Europe and Nordic countries.
 The information system provides a large scale of functionality, including data management, analytics, reporting and other models.
 GET Baltic provides the right to use ETS for all the Participants of the Exchange, who have entered into the Exchange Participant‘s contract and have been placed on the list of Participants of the Exchange.

 Rules and principles of trading on the Exchange have been set in accordance with the Regulation of Trading on the Natural Gas Exchange, the Regulation of the European Parliament and Council (EC) No 1227/2011 of 25 October 2011 on wholesale energy market integrity and transparency (REMIT), the Rules for the Supervision of Trade in Electricity and Natural Gas, and the Rules for Trade in Natural Gas.